jarechalde/H_DB_PROJECT/README.md

 ## Getting Started

 This database was developed under Eclipse, and its based on a Maven project.
-The reason to choose Maven was its simplicity when it comes to add dependencies to the project and its high configurability.
+The reason to choose Maven was its simplicity when it comes to add dependencies to the project and its high configurability when it comes to building java projects.

-After creating all the project resources, we will compile it on a simple .jar file, which the user will just need to click it.
-After clicking on the file, a GUI will open, and the user will be able to operate the database by clicking on the different buttons on the

 ### Prerequisites